Best audio cables Buying Guide: welcome to What Hi-Fi?'s round-up of the best audio cables you can buy in 2023.

 We've rounded up the best audio cables currently out there, catering for all budgets.
-So whether you're watching the pennies or splashing the cash, these audio interconnects can make the most of your hi-fi's potential.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.
+So whether you're watching the pennies or splashing the cash, these RCA interconnects can make the most of your hi-fi's potential.

-This is Chord displaying once again an understanding of what makes hi-fi great, with an entry-level interconnect that never loses sight of what matters; the musicality of your system.
-It also helps enhance your system's detail levels, making for an entertaining and informative listen.
+This is Chord displaying once again an understanding of what makes hi-fi great, with the best RCA cable we've heard at the budget end.
+It never loses sight of what matters; the musicality of your system and also helps enhance your system's detail levels, making for an entertaining and informative listen.

 Despite its über-budget price tag, the Profile punches above its weight, helping to deliver a tight sound that’s uncluttered and airy.
 Detail levels are surprisingly good for the money too, and the well-made Profile also shows ability with its handling of dynamics.